Select Page

 Men’s Health

-I am Martin M. Miner, MD, a primary care physician and internationally recognized expert in the field of improving longevity and quality of life for men.
-I have curated the Grand Rounds in Urology Next Generation Men’s Health Learning Center in order to educate PCPs, urologists, oncologists, and APPs who work with men on the latest clinical research and practice for addressing the needs of this population.
+Grand Rounds in Urology Next Generation Men’s Health Learning Center is to educate PCPs, urologists, oncologists, and APPs who work with men on the latest clinical research and practice for addressing the needs of this population.
 Topics covered andrology and sexual health; Peyronie’s disease; male infertility; health, exercise, and wellness; BPH and other prostate conditions; and urinary incontinence I hope you find this resource valuable for improving outcomes for your patients.

 ANDROLOGY